Flevy Management Insights Case Study

 For instance, if the company's strategy is to expand into emerging markets, the competencies of cultural agility, strategic foresight, and business development acumen become critical.
 Leaders must be capable of navigating diverse markets and executing strategies that align with local dynamics.
 This alignment between succession planning and corporate strategy will not only prepare leaders for their future roles but also ensure that the company is primed to meet its strategic objectives.

-To improve the effectiveness of implementation, we can leverage best practice documents in Succession Planning.
-These resources below were developed by management consulting firms and Succession Planning subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Succession Planning templates below that were developed by management consulting firms and Succession Planning subject matter experts.

 Developing Leadership Competencies